 Wolfson Harrison UK Research Council Physics Scholarship

-The Wolfson Harrison UK Research Council Physics Scholarship is for new students undertaking a DPhil in any branch of Physics.
+The Wolfson Harrison UK Research Council Physics Scholarship for applicants who are applying for a DPhil in any branch of Physics.

 Eligible degree subjects